 Ryan received a Bachelor of Arts, with Honors, in Middle Eastern Studies and Arabic from Trinity College.

-Sam Bondurant an Associate at McChrystal Group, responsible for coordinating internal operations.
+Sam Bondurant is an Associate at McChrystal Group, responsible for coordinating internal operations.

 Previously, Sam worked with global consumer goods and design and engineering services clients.